yvs314/precanz/readme.md

 # Precedence Constraints Analyzer, aka `precanz`

-## Authorship
+## Authorship and License
-`MaxBipartiteMatching` is by _this good person_, and was available as a Haskell package.
+`MaxBipartiteMatching` is by Stefan Klinger [https://stefan-klinger.de/](https://stefan-klinger.de/), and was available as a Haskell package.

 Everything else is by Yaroslav Salii